Source: Finally Master Next.js’s Most Complex Feature - Caching (webdevsimplified.com)

 Next.js implements time-based revalidation with a pattern called stale-while-revalidate.
 Here is how it works:

-3. After 1 hour, the first fetch returns the data from the data cache, but it also makes the request with API and updates the data cache with new data.
+fetchreturns the data from the data cache, but it also makes the request with API and updates the data cache with new data. - The next

 // The cache of this fetch will be revalidated after 1 hour